How to develop a data driven culture?

 However, the choice of the use case that inaugurates the data work in the company is strategic.
 It must be clearly identified, understandable to all and have a strong impact.
 It emerges through collaboration between data experts and business representatives.

 By starting with a critical use case, decision-makers can quickly demonstrate the value of data and establish the legitimacy of investments through “Quick Wins.
 The objective is to create a positive dynamic around a significant success story for the whole company, highlighting clear KPIs, and to communicate on the return on investment generated by the project.
-This usage-based approach helps convert the most skeptical.
+This usage-based approach helps convert even the most skeptical.

 Building on this high-impact success, the organization will iteratively engage in a continuous learning cycle that will lead to process refinements, larger projects, and a data culture.
 The more data projects there are, the more the business will be involved and understand the issues, and the more the data culture will spread throughout the company.
-Around this use case, the challenge is to show that the success of a data project is the result of cooperation between data experts and non-experts.
+Around this use case, the challenge is to show that the success of a data project is the fruit of cooperation between data experts and non-experts.

 In this learning process, one point of attention must be followed, that of the stigmatization of failure.
 Indeed, the data mining phase does not always lead to conclusive results for the business.
 The managerial line must be made aware of the management of failure in order not to slow down the dynamics of the teams.